Anorexia Nervosa Treatment

 It causes a variety of medical consequences, sometimes life-threatening.
 Individuals struggling with Anorexia also have disturbed thoughts and behaviors about eating and may manipulate their weight through self-starvation, self-induced vomiting, laxative or diuretic abuse, or excessive-exercise.
 Another problematic aspect of this condition is that often sufferers don’t acknowledge they are underweight and may be resistant to getting help, for they don’t see their condition as a problem at all.

-Anorexia is considered a “severe” mental health diagnosis under California law, which means it must be covered by insurance companies to the same degree as any other medical condition.
+Anorexia is considered a “severe” mental health diagnosis under California law, which means it must be covered by insurance companies to the same woman-cookingdegree as any other medical condition.
 As Anorexia Nervosa holds the highest mortality rate of all psychiatric conditions, this designation is entirely appropriate.
 Many people will recover from anorexia with treatment.
 However, some will experience periodic relapse and others will chronically struggle to battle the medical complications associated with this condition.
 Experience shows that the earlier this problem can be identified and appropriately treated, the better the outcomes are.